dhahaj/ardpicprog/README.md

-## Arduino sketch for turning an Arduino into a PIC programmer.
+## Sketch for making a Microntroller PIC programmer from an Arduino development board.
+# Works only for certain PIC devices.